sinbad/UnityMarchingSquares/README.md

 ## Classes:

-* Map
-  Holder for all the data structures for a single map.
+* Map: older for all the data structures for a single map.
-* IMapSource
-  An interface for providing a 2D array of density data to Map.
+* IMapSource: An interface for providing a 2D array of density data to Map.
 This can be manually authored or generated.
-* MeshGenerator
-  Builds the background mesh for Map, builds colliders, and communicates with the edge generator
+* MeshGenerator: Builds the background mesh for Map, builds colliders, and communicates with the edge generator
-* MapEdgeGfx
-  Builds line renderers for the edges of the solid areas
+* MapEdgeGfx: Builds line renderers for the edges of the solid areas
-* MapGenerator
-  Procedurally generates a map of density data which is always traversable, is an IMapSource
+* MapGenerator: Procedurally generates a map of density data which is always traversable, is an IMapSource

   ## How to use